sthysel/carbs/README.md

 Everything is installed using `stow`.
 The `Makefile` knows how to use it, so use that like so: `make -B all`, thats all.

+So in `stow` parlance most directories here are `packages`, `stow` links these into the appropiate target directories noted in the Makefile.

 ## stow shenanigans